ibm-cloud-docs/account/iam-account_management.md

 ### {{site.data.keyword.cloud-shell_notm}} settings
 {: #shell-service-account-management}

-You can assign users access to view or update {{site.data.keyword.cloud-shell_notm}} settings for the account.
-Any user in the account can view {{site.data.keyword.cloud-shell_notm}} settings.
-Only the account owner or a user with the {{site.data.keyword.cloud-shell_notm}} administrator role can update the settings.
+You can assign users access to view and update {{site.data.keyword.cloud-shell_notm}} settings for the account.
+Only the account owner or a user with the {{site.data.keyword.cloud-shell_notm}} administrator role can view and update the settings.

 | Roles         | Actions                                                                                           |
 |---------------|----------------------------------------------------------------------------------------------------|